 In this story about Pam Stenzel, I see a microcosm of the entire approach Christianity is using on youth.

 And that approach isn’t going to work.
 Ms. Stenzel and her peers are making a lot of assumptions about young people that simply aren’t true.

 They’re not like how we were at that age.
 I mean that in the best way possible.
 Of course, there are always awful or dipshit kids, get offa my lawn, whatever.
 But overall, these are smart, caring, compassionate people coming of age now.
 I hear what they talk about, and it just staggers me to see the level of self-awareness they bring to bear.

 One thing young folks aren’t, though, and that is patient with deception.
 They live and move through a world filled with adults’ dishonesty and manipulation.
 What marks them more than any other generation, I think, is their desire for authenticity and truth.
 They may not always know how to get there, but they know that’s what they want.

 And they’re going to get the truth whether their parents like it or not.

-Speaking of which: right now, in almost every young person’s hand or pocket or purse, there is a little gadget that can access for its owner very nearly the sum total of human knowledge and experience.
-With that gadget, anybody can debunk a pastor’s talking-point on a Sunday morning before the altar call is even given, destroy an entire homeschooling curriculum in one otherwise-empty Saturday afternoon, and undo an entire Vacation Bible School’s rah-rah with one YouTube comment war.
+Speaking of which: right now, many people carry in their pockets a little gadget that can access for its owner very nearly the sum total of human knowledge and experience.
+With that gadget, anybody can debunk a pastor’s talking-point on a Sunday morning before the altar call is even given.
+People can destroy an entire homeschooling curriculum in one otherwise-empty Saturday afternoon, or they can even undo an entire Vacation Bible School’s rah-rah with one YouTube comment war.